ČEZ, a. s. – Annual report – 31 December 2018

 2.24.
 Nuclear Provisions

 The provisions recognized represent the best estimate of the expenditures required to settle the present obligation at the current balance sheet date.
-Such cost estimates, expressed at current price levels at the date of the estimate, are discounted at December 31, 2017 and 2016 using a long-term real rate of interest to take into account the timing of payments in amount of 1.25% and 1.5% per annum, respectively.
+Such cost estimates, expressed at current price levels at the date of the estimate, are discounted at December 31, 2018 and 2017 using a long-term real rate of interest to take into account the timing of payments in amount of 1.25% per annum.
 The initial discounted cost amounts are capitalized as part of property, plant and equipment and are depreciated over the period when the nuclear power plants generate electricity.
 Each year, the provisions are increased to reflect the accretion of discount and to accrue an estimate for the effects of inflation, with the charges being presented in the income statement on the line Interest on provisions.
-At December 31, 2017 and 2016 the estimate for the effect of inflation is 1.25% and 1%, respectively.
+At December 31, 2018 and 2017 the estimate for the effect of inflation is 1.25%.

 Changes in a decommissioning liability and in liability for final storage of spent nuclear fuel that result from a change in the current best estimate of timing and/or amount of cash flows required to settle the obligation or from a change in the discount rate are added to (or deducted from) the amount recognized as the related asset.
 However, to the extent that such a treatment would result in a negative asset, the effect of the change is recognized in the income for the current period.